Its-All-About-the-Journey/AWS-Advanced-Networking/Lab 6b/README.md

 Configuration: Update the variable.tf file with your specific values, such as the hosted_zone_id for Route53.

-Initialize Terraform: Run terraform init in the project directory to initialize the working directory and download the required provider plugins.
+Initialize Terraform: Run `terraform init` in the project directory to initialize the working directory and download the required provider plugins.

-Review the Plan: Run terraform plan to see a preview of the changes Terraform will make to the infrastructure.
+Review the Plan: Run `terraform plan` to see a preview of the changes Terraform will make to the infrastructure.

-Apply the Changes: If the plan looks good, apply the changes with terraform apply.
+Apply the Changes: If the plan looks good, apply the changes with `terraform apply`.
 Confirm the changes when prompted.

 Access Web Pages: Once the Terraform deployment is complete, you can access the Marketing and Sales department web pages using the public IP addresses or DNS names provided in the output.